Kazeyomi: Promotion

 The album included several high-profile anime tie-ins, such as "Triangler", used as opening theme song for the television anime series Macross Frontier, and "Ame ga Furu" and "Remedy", which were used as ending themes for Linebarrels of Iron.
 "Kazemachi Jet" is a new version of the Tsubasa: Reservoir Chronicle ending theme provided by Sakamoto.
 "Saigo no Kajitsu" and "Sonic Boom" were used on the original video animation Tsubasa: Tokyo Revelations and Tsubasa: Spring Thunder Chronicles, respectively.
 Lastly, "Colors" was also used as image song for the Konica Minolta Planetarium "Manten" exhibit at Sunshine City, specifically tied to the program Planet Cafe: Hoshi no Niji (Rainbow of Stars).

 Critical reception

-CD Journal highlighted Sakamoto's impressive vocal delivery on Kazeyomi, noting how her singing seemed to revel in the variety of partnerships with composers like Yoko Kanno, Shoko Suzuki, and Kaori Kano, while appreciating her lyric-writing contributions to most tracks.
+CD Journal highlighted Sakamoto's vocal delivery on Kazeyomi, noting how her singing seemed to revel in the variety of partnerships with composers like Yoko Kanno, Shoko Suzuki, and Kaori Kano, while appreciating her lyric-writing contributions to most tracks.